quyenkle/cpi-analysis/README.md

 independence.
 By comparing the differences in CPI, we can see in what ways increased financial planning excels at and where free market economies fall short...

+#### Data Sources
+For this analysis, I selected monthly CPI data from the United States, the United Kingdom, China, and Russia.
+The data taken from FRED is sourced from the Organization for Economic Cooperation and Development, who reports the CPI data following the ‘CPI release calendar of respective country’.
+The units of the data set are Indexes on a scale of 1 to 100, relative to the recent recession in April 2020.
+By setting all the data sets to these parameters, we can easily compare the different countries without much worry about currency exchange rates and reporting methods for the financial data.

+Additionally, this data has yet to be seasonalized, so the trends and patterns that we see are representative of the original data.

 The entire report can [be read here](https://drive.google.com/file/d/1_ipzsrCA5QalY7XEFLYEeIxbFnnrJ4kt/view?usp=sharing).